top of page

 They are extremely rare, some people will have them and never know.
 They show up in X-rays and bone scans.
 Large ones can cause weakening of the bone (I've heard of people having broken bones because of them).
 Normally when your PTH returns to normal levels they will shrivel and disappear on own and no further treatment is required.
 I had 3 removed that burst through my gum ( how I was diagnosed) but I had a stubborn one deep in my jaw bone that hadn't reduced once my PTH returned to normal.
 It was weakening my bone and causing pain so my facial surgeon decided to remove it so that the bone can then repair.

-Hi All, it's exactly one week since my operation.
+It's exactly one week since my surgery.
 I feel reborn.
 My bone pain is gone.
 Stomach pain and constipation disappeared.
 It's wonderful.
 I still have a stick to walk with as I have had two spinal surgeries.
 I have RA.
-But I have to say that I feel fantastic and haven't felt like this in four yrs.
-I'm writing this to reassure people, and not to give up hope.
+But I have to say that I feel fantastic and haven't felt like this in four years.
+I'm writing this to reassure people, and say do not to give up hope.
 When you have this operation, you won't know yourself.
-Best of luck xx

 bottom of page